knight9999/finhand/README.md

 # Final Handler

- This module enables to register handlers with name and priority.
+This module allows you to register a handler and execute it at a specific time, similar to the `atexit` in `c++` language.
- Each handler is executed by the `RunHandlers` command.

 # Methods